If you don’t qualify for lower costs based on your income, you can get coverage 4 ways according to HealthCare.gov:

 Cost* – Those whose incomes are within the sweet spot can obtain sizable subsidies making their ACA plan little to no money.

-Due to recent changes in the law, these plans are now able to be purchased for 12 months at a time.
+Due to recent changes in the law, these plans are now able to be purchased for 36 months at a time in many states.

 STM plans are low-cost alternatives to the expensive ACA options.
 They are 100% real health insurance with large PPO networks.
 There are many benefit levels available to suit all budgets.
 While these plans do not cover pre-existing conditions and typically offer very little in the way of prescription coverage, they provide maximum premium savings.